DuMOCC-Group/rinse-descriptor/README.md

 For a crystal, all reflections $\mathbf{G}_{\mathrm{hkl}}$ within a resolution cutoff (default $\sin{\theta}/\lambda \leq 0.6 Å^{-1}$, i.e. $|\mathbf{G}| \leq 1.2 Å^{-1}$) are enumerated.
-Each reflection is assigned an intensity $\mathrm{I}(\mathbf{G}) = \lvert\mathrm{F}(\mathbf{G})\rvert^{2}$ from the structure factor calculated via cctbx direct summation with Waasmaier-Kirfel X-ray form factors by default.
-The descriptor is always weighted by intensities, not amplitudes.
-Isotropic and anisotropic displacement parameters are read from the CIF by default; empirical reciprocal-space intensity normalisation then removes the mean resolution envelope, followed by an isotropic Debye-Waller falloff that softly damps high-resolution reflections.
+Each reflection is assigned an intensity $\mathrm{I}(\mathbf{G}) = \lvert\mathrm{F}(\mathbf{G})\rvert^{2}$ from the structure factor calculated via cctbx direct summation with X-ray form factors by default.
+Isotropic and anisotropic displacement parameters are read from the CIF by default; empirical reciprocal-space intensity normalisation then removes the mean resolution dependence, followed by an isotropic Debye-Waller (Uiso = 0.01) falloff that softly damps high-resolution reflections.

 The expansion coefficients are: